feanb/MusicBiz/README.md

 # MusicBiz

-An web app built using C# and JavaScript
-Music Tracks Web App
-Welcome to the Music Tracks Web App, a web application built using ASP.NET and JavaScript that allows users to manage their favorite music tracks and playlists.
+Welcome to the MusicBiz, a web application built using ASP.NET and JavaScript that allows users to manage their favorite music tracks and playlists.
 With this app, users can easily add tracks to their playlists, edit track information, and even view artist albums.
 Additionally, the app features a robust user authentication and role management system, ensuring that user data is secure.

 ## Table of Contents
 1. [Features](#features)